linux-chenxing/linux-chenxing.org/ip/display.md

 WriteColorMatrix:974 - w:2 0x00225314:0x08bb
 ```
 Messing with these changes the colours but the timing is still right.
+Setting them all to zero gives a blank display.

 ```
 SetVideoColorMatrix:1018 - w:2 0x002252f0:0x000b:0x000f